jinliu/kwin-effect-hide-cursor/README.md

 Hide mouse cursor on inactivity or typing.

-Duration of inactivity and when hide on typing can be configured in `System Settings - Window Management - Desktop Effects`.
+Duration of inactivity and whether to hide on typing can be configured in `System Settings - Window Management - Desktop Effects`.

 ## Installation